 This indicator tracks progress toward phasing out ozone-depleting substances (ODSs), under the schedules defined by the 1987 Montreal Protocol on Substances that Deplete the Ozone Layer and its later Amendments.
-Globally, the Montreal Protocol has proved a great success, as evidenced by a 98 percent reduction in the consumption of ODSs between 1986 and 2008.
+Globally, the Montreal Protocol has proved a great success, as evidenced by a 98 percent reduction in the consumption of ODSs between 1986 and 2008.64 and 2008 (Table 7).

-In Africa the consumption of ODSs also declined markedly in a majority of countries between 1996 and 2008 (Table 7).
 The integration of sustainable development into national policy frameworks, as well as the strengthening of the global partnership for development, were factors contributing to this progress.
 Most African countries have managed to reduce the consumption of ODSs by cutting down on imports of ODS-associated substances.
 For example, South Africa has reduced its imports of halons and chlorofluorocarbons (CFCs) and has almost completely phased out the use of ODSs, for example in aerosol spraycan propellants.